GrantDPowell/Digliab-One-Project/README.md

     -   Ensure the CH340 driver is installed.
 2.  **Web App Interface**

-    -   Open the Digilab One web app in your browser.
+    -   Open the [Digilab One Web App](https://digilab.parleii.com) in your browser.
     -   The web app will prompt you to select your device.
     -   If multiple devices are listed, unplug and reconnect to identify yours.